dcgarrett/dielectric_estimation_ml/documentation/_build/html/_sources/tutorial.rst.txt

 We will first generate/download some data, then store it in a convenient form.
 Next, we will generate models from the simulated data, and then perform some property estimation in both simulation and measurement.

-All of the steps followed below are given in a Jupyter Notebook for convenient testing.
+All of the steps followed below are given in a Jupyter `Notebook`_ for convenient testing.

+.. _Notebook: dp_mlpackagetesting.html

 data generation
 -----------------